tsengyuhan/playground/content/works/artifact-generator.md

 </br>
 </br>

-#### About this work

-Inspired by the rapid development of artificial intelligence and AR/VR technology, which both try to combine some properties of humans into artifact (most are digital) products.
-I don't oppose this trend, instead, I'm a little looking forward to the outcome, but I always feel some discord.

 In this interactive artwork, the audience can rearrange his/her/their face, projecting it on a sculpture that is made of recycled bottles and plastic bags.
 Try to present the indescribable feeling through an interesting and weird interaction.

 - **Size** : 55 x 43 x 90 cm

 - **Material** : Recycled bottles, plastic bags

-- **Equipment** : PC, projector, webcam
+- **Hardware** : PC, projector, webcam

-- **Technique** : Face recognition, TouchDesigner
+- **Software** : TouchDesigner, FaceOSC.app

+#### Design Concept

+Inspired by the rapid development of artificial intelligence and AR/VR technology, which both try to combine some properties of humans into artifact (most are digital) products.
+I don't oppose this trend, instead, I'm a little looking forward to the outcome, but I always feel some discord.

+The interface

+ {{< postimg url = "artifact/artifact_concept.jpg" alt ="sketch of the work" imgw ="80%" >}}
 </br>